MDU-C2/Intelligent-Drone-Swarm/protocols/daily & weekly meeting.md

 <h2>2025-09-18</h2>
 In today’s meeting, we talked about how to sort the requirements links in SQL.
 The Safety Manager will have a meeting with Julieth Castellanos about the standards we intend to use.

+<h2>2025-09-19</h2>
+In today’s meeting, we first discussed how the meeting with Julieth went.
+We received useful information regarding the standards we use.
+We also reviewed everyone’s progress and clarified some confusion about our own deadlines for certain tasks.
+Finally, we spun the wheel, and Claire (Requirements Manager) was selected to bring fika for 2025-09-22.